axonops/axonops-workbench/README.md

 ### ✨ Why AxonOps Workbench?

-- 🎯 **Purpose-Built for Cassandra** - Designed from the ground up for Cassandra workflows
+- 🎯 **Cassandra-Native Design** - Engineered specifically for Cassandra's unique architecture and workflows
 - 🛠️ **Developer-Friendly** - Intuitive interface with powerful productivity features
 - 🔒 **Secure by Design** - Built-in SSH tunneling and credential management
 - 🤖 **AI-Powered** - Experimental AI assistant to help with queries and troubleshooting